evert/evert.github.com/_posts/2010/2010-10-12-new-ubuntu-font.md

 date: 2010-10-12 19:28:34 UTC
 layout: post
 slug: new-ubuntu-font
-title: Ubuntu has a new font
+title: "Ubuntu has a new font"
 categories:
   - css
   - ubuntu